a-slice-of-py/data-scientist-hub/docs/index.md

 Personal development projects and progress tracker.

-### ✏️ Articles
+### ✏️ Notes

-Original articles about data science and more.
+Development notes about data science and more.

 ### 💾 Snippets